Git1rajesh/thala/ReadMe.txt

-my first git change by ron
+my first git changes to be keep updated